 Watch Feng talk about his interest in China’s foreign policy.

-Feng teaches two Masters courses China: Global Engagement and Domestic Transformation INTR8060 (Semester 2, 2017) and Chinese Thinking on International Relations INTR8074 (Semester 2, 2017), and the undergraduate course China’s New Approaches to Asia Pacific Security INTR2012 (Semester 2, 2017).
+Feng teaches the graduate course China: Global Engagement and Domestic Transformation INTR8060 (Semester 2, 2018) and the undergraduate course Chinese Foreign and Security Policy INTR2012 (Semester 2, 2018).

 With a decision from an international ad hoc tribunal tasked with reviewing China’s maritime claims in the South China Sea looming, regional tensions are running high.